-Since I received quite a few cooking and baking related presents last year, for both Christmas and my birthday, it makes using them extra special.
-The little, cute, individual cupcake stand was a present from my hubby and I adore it.
+Because I received quite a few cooking and baking related presents last year, for both Christmas and my birthday, using them feel extra extra special.
+Especially the little, cute, individual cupcake stand , present from my hubby.

 Am I alone in my cookbook

 obsession collection?
 Thought not!!!

 These Vanilla Bean Cupcakes were the final bake for a review I have been carrying out.
 So after much discussion with my daughter, regarding flavour combinations, we decided to settle on a classic vanilla sponge, with the addition of vanilla bean paste instead of extract.
 Yet I kept to vanilla extract for the best buttercream icing ever!

 The result being, the best cupcakes I have made, this year!